RaspberryPiFoundation/lesson_format/CONTRIBUTING.md

 + Write new projects;
 + Translate our projects into other languages.

 You don’t have to use this method to contribute.
 If you prefer, you can also email us with your contribution at projects@codeclub.org.uk.
+Alternatively, you can raise an issue with our [Scratch](https://github.com/CodeClub/scratch-curriculum/issues), [HTML & CSS](https://github.com/CodeClub/webdev-curriculum/issues) or [Python](https://github.com/CodeClub/python-curriculum/issues) projects directly through Github.

 The easiest way to contribute is with a Github account.
 If you don't have an account, you can [sign up](https://github.com/join).
+You can also install the Github application, which is available for [windows](https://windows.github.com/) or [mac](https://mac.github.com/).

 ## 1. Create a copy of the projects.

 + Go to the repository you wish to contribute to.
-We currently have [Scratch](https://github.com/CodeClub/scratch-curriculum), [HTML & CSS](https://github.com/CodeClub/webdev-curriculum) and [Python](https://github.com/CodeClub/python-curriculum) projects.
+We currently have [Scratch](https://github.com/CodeClub/scratch-curriculum), [HTML & CSS](https://github.com/CodeClub/webdev-curriculum) and [Python](https://github.com/CodeClub/python-curriculum) project repositories.

 + Click the 'Fork' button to create your own copy of the projects repository.